kemra102/puppet-cloudwatchlogs/README.md

 * Configuration files under `/etc/awslogs`.
 * The `awslogs` service.

+### Setup Requirements

+This module does *NOT* manage the AWS CLI credentials.
+As such if you are not using an IAM role (recommended) then you will need some other way of managing the credentials.

+[This module](https://forge.puppetlabs.com/jdowning/awscli) by [Justin Downing](https://github.com/justindowning) is recommended for this purpose.

 ### Beginning with cloudwatchlogs

 The minimum you need to get this module up and running is (assuming your instance is launched with a suitable IAM role):